dymmond/edgy/docs/debugging.md

 Hangs typically occur when only **one** connection is available or the database is blocked.
 This is usually easily debuggable, often with the same methods mentioned earlier, due to the same reasons.
 If there are hard-to-debug stack traces, it suggests that threads and asyncio are mixed.

-Here, you can enforce hard timeouts via the `DATABASEZ_RESULT_TIMEOUT` environment variable.
+Here, you can enforce hard timeouts using your database driver or SQLAlchemy engine timeout settings.